r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 ✔ Rank Tracker for Important Keywords

 **Schema aka Structured Data aka Rich Snippets.
-The BEST Schema Generator Available Online** ✔ 20+ Pre-defined Schema types (more than any other plugin) - "About" and "Mention" can be listed here too.
+The BEST Schema Generator Available Online** ✔ 20+ Pre-defined Schema types (more than any other plugin) - ✔ Import Schema from Other Websites
-✔ Import Schema from Other Websites [Please mention all three methods] ✔ Advanced Schema Builder [Advanced SEOs can use this to create any complex Schema Markup not included in number 6 already] ✔ Schema Templates for Automation
+✔ Advanced Schema Builder [Advanced SEOs can use this to create any complex Schema Markup) ✔ Schema Templates for Automation
 ✔ Conditional Schema Markup
 ✔ Inbuilt Schema Code Preview and Validation